Eddie Palmieri: Career

-In 1971, Palmieri recorded Vamonos Pa'l Monte (Let's go to the Mountain) with his brother Charlie at the organ.
-That same year he also recorded Eddie Palmieri & Friends in Concert, At the University of Puerto Rico.
-In 1975, Palmieri won the first Grammy Award for Best Latin Recording with The Sun of Latin Music (produced by Harvey Averne and arranged by René Hernández, long-time pianist with the orchestra led by Machito, and Barry Rogers (Un Día Bonito)).
+In 1971, Palmieri recorded "Vamonos Pa'l Monte" ("Let's go to the Mountain") with his older brother by nine years, Charlie (another piano virtuoso) playing organ and Eddie being the first salsa pianist to record on the Fender Rhodes electric piano.
+That same year, he also recorded Eddie Palmieri & Friends in Concert, at the University of Puerto Rico.
+In 1975, Palmieri won the first Grammy Award given in the newly established category, Best Latin Recording, with The Sun of Latin Music produced by Harvey Averne.
+The album was arranged by René Hernández (long-time pianist with the Machito Orchestra), and Barry Rogers who provided stellar ideas for the lengthy experimental piece he arranged, "Un Día Bonito," which opened with Palmieri doing an extended avant garde free piano solo.
 On July 21, 1979, he appeared at the Amandla Festival along with Bob Marley, Dick Gregory and Patti LaBelle, among others.